-Moria Hotspot is an organized Transit Point and Reception Center which serves as a registration and screening center with a capacity of 2,000-2,500 currently accommodating 1,100 migrants and refugees in available rub-halls and containers.
-The accommodated migrants and refugees are mainly Afghan, Pakistani, Iranian and African nationals..
-The facility is run by the Ministry of Migration Policy in cooperation with The Ministry of Defense and the Ministry of Citizen's Protection.
-The main organizations present are: IOM, UNHCR, DRC, Save the Children, Oxfam, Praksis, Metaction, Samaritans' Purse, Eurorelief, MDM, MSF, Actionaid and Red Cross.
+Moria Hotspot which serves as a registration and screening center with a capacity of 1800-2000.
+The plan for this hotspot is to have the capacity increased to 4000.
+Main nationalities are Iranians, nationals from African countries.
+The main organisations present are: IOM, UNHCR, DRC, Save the Children, Oxfam, Praksis, Metaction, Samaritans' Purse, Eurorelief, MDM, MSF, Actionaid and Red Cross.

-Kara Tepe is an official Transit Point and Reception Center with a capacity of 1,600-2,500 run by the Municipality of Lesvos.
-A total of 300 migrants are currently accommodated in the center.
+Kara Tepe is an unofficial accommodation center with a capacity of 1600-2500.
 It's intended for nuclear families, the main nationalities being Syria and Iraq.
+It's run by the Municipality of Lesvos.